andybonnetto/Carderly/Carderly_Display/README.md

 Buttons to change screens, <br/>
 Reading from firebase database contact name for waiting room and game, <br/>
 Turn selecition using firebase database next turn variable, <br/>
-Choice de l'atout done in the game window, <br/>
+Trump choice done in the game window with buttons, <br/>
+Show card seen by the vision (print the database state) <br/>